top of page

 What Cricket Means to Me brings together powerful, honest voices that show cricket as far more than a game - it's a lifeline, a community and a source of strength that shapes lives well beyond the boundary rope.

-Featuring contributions from Jonathon Agnew, Charlotte Edwards, Dicky Bird, Dan Norcross and many more, plus grassroots players, umpires and fans.
+Featuring contributions from Jonathon Agnew, Charlotte Edwards, David Gower, Dicky Bird, Dan Norcross and many more, plus umpires, backroom staff, fans and grassroots players.

 Through raw and deeply personal stories, these books celebrate the bonds that cricket creates, while raising vital funds for the Cricketers' Trust and the wider cricket family.